Turn curried chicken into a round pie, a slab pie or a turnover

 Step 3

 Pour in the broth, and using, a large spoon, scrape up the tasty bits (fond).
 Pour in the coconut milk and sprinkle the curry powder over everything.
-Stir to thoroughly combine the sauce, then add the cauliflower and carrots.
+Stir to thoroughly combine the sauce, then add the cauliflower, carrots and the onion-jalapeño mixture.
 Reduce the heat to medium, cover and cook until the vegetables are barely tender and the sauce has thickened, 10 to 12 minutes.
 Add the peas and cilantro, stir well and remove the pan from the stove.
 Cool to room temperature before filling the pie.

 Step 4

-Note: Correction: A previous version of this article omitted when to return the onion-jalapeño mixture to the filling.
-It goes in with the cauliflower and carrots.
-This version has been corrected.